credativ/plutono/devenv/docker/loadtest/README.md

 Docker

-To run the auth proxy test you'll need to setup nginx proxy from docker block and enable auth proxy together with configuring Grafana for auth proxy.
+To run the auth proxy test you'll need to setup nginx proxy from docker block and enable auth proxy together with configuring Plutono for auth proxy.

 ## Run